 Students may not participate in more than one practicum in a semester.
-If student wants to request an exception, this request must go to the Department Chair for permission.
+If student wants to request an exception, this request must go to the Program Director for permission.

-Removal From a Practicum Site
+Removal from a Practicum Site

 Students cannot change practicum site once placed.
-Should student have concerns about their practicum site, they should be brought to the attention of the Associate Department Chair and the Practicum Coordinator.
+Should student have concerns about their practicum site, the concerns should be brought to the attention of the Program Director and the Practicum Coordinator.
 A change of practicum site is allowed only in rare occasions and must include a sound reason.